MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-ide-orientation.experimental.md

 ## Next steps

-We've looked at just a few of the features of the Visual Studio IDE to get acquainted with the user interface.
+We've looked at just a few of the features of Visual Studio to get acquainted with the user interface.
 To explore further:

-- Take a more in-depth tour of the IDE, and even dabble in debugging, in [Overview of the Visual Studio IDE](../ide/visual-studio-ide.md)
+- Take a more in-depth tour of Visual Studio, and even dabble in debugging, in [Overview of the Visual Studio IDE](../ide/visual-studio-ide.md)

-- Browse the **General User Interface Elements** section of the VS documentation, which goes into more depth about windows such as the [Error List](../ide/reference/error-list-window.md), [Output window](../ide/reference/output-window.md), [Properties window](../ide/reference/properties-window.md), and [Options dialog box](../ide/reference/options-dialog-box-visual-studio.md)
+- Browse the **General user interface elements** section of the VS documentation, which goes into more depth about windows such as the [Error List](../ide/reference/error-list-window.md), [Output window](../ide/reference/output-window.md), [Properties window](../ide/reference/properties-window.md), and [Options dialog box](../ide/reference/options-dialog-box-visual-studio.md)

 ## See also